Nikolai-E/DialogDrive/PRIVACY_POLICY.md

 - **sidePanel**: Offer persistent workspace panel

 ### Limited Host Permissions
-- **chatgpt.com, claude.ai, gemini.google.com**: Only to enable prompt pasting and chat capture
+- **chatgpt.com**: Only to enable prompt pasting and chat capture
 - We do not access or inject into any other domains

 ## Data Security

 ### Security Measures
-- **Encryption**: API keys are encrypted using browser-native crypto APIs
 - **Minimal Permissions**: We request only the minimum permissions necessary
 - **No Network Storage**: Data remains on your device
 - **Input Validation**: All user input is validated and sanitized

 ### API Key Security
-- API keys are encrypted before storage
-- Keys are stored in memory only (not synced)
-- Keys are never transmitted to our servers
-- You can remove keys at any time through settings
+Not applicable.
+DialogDrive does not collect or store API keys.

 ## Your Rights and Controls